Glenn Hoddle Academy

 The Glenn Hoddle Academy (GHA) was established in 2008, by former England international footballer Glenn Hoddle.
 Hoddle set the academy up in the memory of his brother, Carl, a former Tottenham Hotspur player who died aged 40.

 The academy coaching staff is made up of Glenn Hoddle and fellow former footballers Graham Rix, Nigel Spackman, Dave Beasant and John Gorman.

+According to Companies House, the Glenn Hoddle Academy was dissolved on 20th May 2014.

 Objectives

 The main objective of the academy is to get former Premier League and Football League Championship scholars back into professional football after being released by their various clubs.

 Glenn Hoddle came up with the idea of a football academy a long time before it actually opened.
 He had the idea for his academy while managing in the early 1990s.

 The academy is financed by Hero Global Football Fund but its eventual aim is to make a profit by selling players through third-party ownership, signing sponsorship deals and offering coaching for other organisations, to become self-sustainable.
 Sell-on clauses will eventually make the academy pay, though it is yet to turn a profit.

 In January 2009, the first signs that Hoddle's commitment was paying off came when former Fulham youngster Lino Goncalves was invited on a two-week trial with Championship club Ipswich Town.
 Chris Fagan was signed by Lincoln City, but only to be released again.
 James Dayton signed a 3-year contract with Kilmarnock.
 Another one of the players in Ikechi Anya signed a deal till the end of the season with Northampton Town, already playing an important role in the club's survival having already scored.
-He went on to play internationally for Scotland, and is currently contracted to Championship club Derby County.
+He went on to play internationally for Scotland.

-The academy's ultimate goal remains getting players at a La Liga team or a Premier League team playing regularly for them.
-The first player from the academy to achieve this was Sam Clucas, a regular in the Championship with Hull City in 2015/16 during their promotion year and who has started in the first team in the Premier League during the 2016/17 season.

-Overview

-Ever since Hoddle started work on his plan for the academy, he has had offers from 60 countries asking him to set up similar academies.
+Impact

 The Glenn Hoddle Academy have played friendly matches against many teams, including a Real Madrid XI team and Chelsea reserves.
 In 2008, up to 40 selected players were invited to join the academy after being released by professional clubs or having been identified by scouts.

-By 2010, the academy has had more than 2,000 applications via their website and, since the academy opened, almost 600 have had trials.
+The academy's ultimate goal was stated as being getting players at a La Liga team or a Premier League team playing regularly for them.
+The first player from the academy to achieve this was Sam Clucas, a regular in the Championship with Hull City in 2015/16 during their promotion year and who started in the first team in the Premier League during the 2016/17 season.